DynamoDB Performance & Latency - Everything You Need To Know

 Scan

-The scan is not a fast operation.
+The scan operation is not inherently fast.
 It has an O(n) computational complexity, and for large tables, it can exceed the provisioned throughput in a single process.
 Additionally, DynamoDB has a 1MB scan limit.
 It consumes up to 128 RCU for eventual reads and 256 RCU for strongly consistent reads.
-But if you exceed the throughput, your requests will start throttling.
+If you exceed the throughput, your requests will start throttling.

 Filtering